The heart of my work is you.

 I’ve been teaching since 2007 and coaching since 2001, but what I’ve always loved most is how movement builds confidence, connection, and self-belief.
 Again and again, I’ve seen that when people feel safe and supported, movement becomes a gateway to empowerment — creating space for joy, vulnerability, and growth in both body and spirit.

 In 2017, I expanded into personal development and wellbeing coaching.
 What began as a personal journey quickly became a calling, reshaping how I show up as a teacher, mother, partner, and person.
-Today, I bring it all together — movement, mindset, and whole-self care — to help others create practices that feel intuitive, nourishing, and sustainable.
+Today, I bring it all together — movement, mindset, and whole-self care — to help others notice their patterns, respond with clarity and compassion, and create practices that feel intuitive, nourishing, and sustainable.
 This work is about coming home to yourself, here and now, in the body and life you’re already living.

 Credentials and Training